NetickNetworking/NetickDocumentation/articles/getting-started-guide/2-setting-up-the-game.md

 On the `NetworkInstantiate`, you can pass an Input Source.
 Input Source represents which peer has the authority to send inputs to this object, in this case that player is the joining player.

-3. Don't forget to assign the player prefab on the GameplayManger component!
+3. Don't forget to assign the player prefab on the `GameplayManger` script!

 ```cs
 using Netick;